Bhumika Shrestha

-Bhumika Shrestha (Nepali: भूमिका श्रेष्ठ, born January 11, 1988, in Kathmandu, Nepal) is a Nepalese activist and actress.
-Shrestha is a third gender activist and is currently working with the Blue Diamond Society.
+Bhumika Shrestha (Nepali: भूमिका श्रेष्ठ, born in Kathmandu, Nepal) is a Nepalese activist and actress who has served as member of parliament of Nepal since March 2026.
+Shrestha is a third gender activist and is also working with the Blue Diamond Society.

 Personal life

-Shrestha was born on January 11, 1988, in Kathmandu, Nepal.
+Shrestha was born in Kathmandu, Nepal.
 Shrestha was assigned male but does not identify as either a man or a woman; rather, Shrestha prefers to identify as "third gender".

 Awards

 In 2022, Shrestha received the International Women of Courage Award from the United States Department of State.

+Political career

+In the 2026 Nepalese general election, Shrestha ran as a candidate for the Janajati proportional representation constituency under the Rastriya Swatantra Party, and was subsequently elected.